tommycontreras11/shopping-cart/README.md

 1. Ecommerce

-✅ Show a product lists that come from a JSON
+- [x] Show a product lists that come from a JSON
-✅ Add a filter by category
+- [x] Add a filter by category
-✅ Add a filter by price
+- [x] Add a filter by price

 Make use of useContext to avoid passing unnecessary props